-If Roe v Wade is reversed, it would not only go against public opinion on abortion rights in America, but also against a tide of positive changes seen in other countries across the world.
+Roe v Wade's reversal not only goes against public opinion on abortion rights in America, but also against a tide of positive changes seen in other countries across the world.

 Over the last 30 years, 59 countries have relaxed restrictions around abortion.
 This includes 18 countries that have overturned complete bans on abortion.
-In contrast, if Roe v Wade is overturned, the US would join the ranks of only three other countries to have restricted access in that time: Poland, El Salvador, and Nicaragua.
+In contrast, with Roe v Wade overturned, the US joins the ranks of only three other countries to have restricted access in that time: Poland, El Salvador, and Nicaragua.

 So, while the news from the US is cause for alarm, it also reminds us of how far we’ve come, and why we cannot turn back the clock in countries that have liberalised abortion.